 On top of these core concerns, such a brokerage platform also provides an opportunity for awareness raising, social engagement in food-related events, and social debate.
 It is therefore a forum for community co-operation as well as for politicians and policy makers to see what is really happening, and more general media reporting of societally sensitive activities.

-IT Innovation leads the platform development work in this project, as well as tasks pertaining to data management and ethics.
+IT Innovation led the platform development work in this project, as well as tasks pertaining to data management and ethics.
 Building on work in WeGov and SENSE4US, the platform development benefits from our existing work on social engagement platforms with access to behavioural information.
-The platform will support not only donation-request brokerage and food gleaning but also policy maker and media interest in the topic of food sharing and sustainability.
+The platform was designed to support not only donation-request brokerage and food gleaning but also policy maker and media interest in the topic of food sharing and sustainability.

-> The SavingFood 2.0 project is a 24 month project funded by the EC H2020 ICT framework programme.
+The SavingFood 2.0 project was a 24 month project funded by the EC H2020 ICT framework programme.

-> Coordinator: VILABS OE, Greece
+Coordinator: VILABS OE, Greece